The biblical symbolism of north, south, east, west, up and down in dreams – plus real dream examples.

 Thank you very much for your support!

-The biblical meaning of right and left, and front and back, in dreams; plus real dream examples.
+The biblical symbolism of right, left, front and back in dreams, what they mean in practice, with real dream examples.

 Are dreams in the bible?
 What does the bible say about dreams?
 Includes over 70 bible references on the subject.